espressif/esp-hosted/esp_hosted_ng/docs/porting_guide.md

 ### Important Notes
 - While porting host from Raspberry-Pi, There should be no changes ESP side.
 But, it is better to keep in mind the expected peripheral counterpart, their GPIOs used in ESP and their configurations.
 - Getting Linux platform up and running, Getting the peripherals working for your specific platform is out of scope for ESP-Hosted project.
 Why?
 The problem is that, every Linux platform has its own drivers and own way of device configurations.
-- Porting sometimes can take very less time and tireless but sometimes a time consuming process.
+- Porting sometimes may take very less time and tireless but sometimes a time consuming process.
 - Finally, We would be happy know how your board was ported.
 Please open an issue for this with starting string 'porting done: <your platform>'
 This would be tremendous help for someone who is using your platform.